anok was mentioned for the first time in

 Gallery of 20th Century Painting, also located in the castle cellars, the core of which is composed of paintings donated by Sanok artists

 Franciszek and Maria Prochaska.
-Despite the fact that exhibited works were made by famous artists such as
+Despite the fact that exposed works were made by famous artists such as

 Tadeusz Makowski and

-their artistic level does not delight, and it can sometimes cause consternation or even embarrassment.
+their artistry does not delight, and it can sometimes cause consternation or even embarrassment.
 It seems that the works presented within neighbouring the Marian Kruczek Gallery meet much fonder response.
-It consists mainly of remarkable sculptures and spatial compositions, made from machine parts, gears, wire, shells, etc., found in junkyards and bought at flea markets, later shaped into fairytale and fantastic forms called kruczki today.
+It consists mainly of remarkable sculptures and spatial compositions, made from old machine parts, gears, wire, shells, etc., found in junkyards or bought at flea markets, then shaped into fairytale and fantastic forms called kruczki.

-he space in the hall of the southern wing is filled with
+he hall of the southern wing is filled with

-collection of pokucka ceramics, consisting of several hundred exhibits.
+collection of pokucka ceramics.
 Originating from Pokucie, a land in the Eastern Carpathians, semi-majolica products are characterized by multicolored decoration referring to plant, animal and geometric forms, often inspired by ancient and Tyrolean art.
-The most valuable item of this exposition is a 19th century tiled stove, belonging to the family of Xawery Dunikowski, with rich ornamentation showing scenes of everyday life.
-Ethnographic resonance can also be found in the northern chamber, where the exhibition dedicated to
+The most valuable item of this exposition is a 19th century tiled stove, belonging to the family of famous polish artist Xawery Dunikowski, with rich ornamentation showing scenes of everyday life.
+Ethnographic features can also be found in the northern chamber, in which the exhibition dedicated to

-sacred art of Catholic Church presents elements of decoration of the no longer existing Church of St. Michael the Archangel, the oldest church in Sanok, where the wedding of Władysław Jagiełło and Elżbieta Granowska took place.
+sacred art of Catholic Church presents fragments of decoration of the no longer existing St. Michael the Archangel Church, the oldest temple in Sanok.
 The attention is drawn here by numerous crucifixes with expressively sculpted images of Christ, a high-class sculpture of St. Nepomucen and sacred figures of various,

 ORTHODOX CHURCH ART GALLERY